CmdOptDefeat/fe25/README.md

 - [test-data-recordings/open-round](https://github.com/CmdOptDefeat/fe25/tree/main/test-data-recordings) : It contains data logs from various open round tests

 > [!NOTE]
 > Random files called `.lgd-nfy0` may be seen sometimes in varioues places.
-These were probably created by a typo a long time ago, and despite repeated deletion, they keep spawning everywhere in the Pi's cone of the repo!
+These were probably created by a typo a long time ago, and despite repeated deletion, they keep spawning everywhere in the Pi's clone of the repo!
 Just ignore them, if they occur.
 > `.DS_Store` are some system files used on MacOS.
 These too may appear throughout the repo, and may be ignored.

 # System Architecture

--	Raspberry Pi 5: It uses ROS2 and handles more complex tasks like object and colour detection, route planning, and the 2D LiDAR
+-	Raspberry Pi 5: It uses opencv and serial to handle the complex tasks of object detection and navigation.
 -	RP2040 (Pi Pico): Handles real-time tasks (motor PID, encoder feedback, servo control, IMU, 1D LiDAR)
 -	LiDARs: Used for detecting turn direction and executing turns and in parking
 -	IMU: Gives yaw (and other orientations) of the robot in [0,360) clockwise